 understand the statistical evidence concerning the need for a cohesive suicide prevention policy across Ireland

 recognise the important role Family Resource Centres can play in reducing suicide in Ireland

 link the Suicide Prevention Code of Practice with other policies and practices already implemented in their FRC

-To give participants an insight into the Code of Practice for Suicide Prevention and the recommended guidelines for staff and volunteers around identifying and responding to suicidal behaviour
+gather insight into the recommended guidelines for staff and volunteers around identifying and responding to suicidal behaviour

-To provide support and facilitate mutual learning around the local implementation of the Code of Practice
+support mutual learning around the implementation of a Suicide Prevention Code of Practice within their FRC

 develop and implement a Self-Care Strategy for the Staff and Volunteers in the aftermath of an incident within their community